lwmqn/qnode/README.md

 ### .subscribe(topics[, options][, callback])
 This is a generic method to subscribe to a topic or topics listed in an array.

-If you are using **mqtt-shepherd** as the LWMQN Server, it accepts the registered Client to subscribe to any topic.
+If you are using **mqtt-shepherd** as the LWMQN Server, it accepts the registered Client to subscribe to any topic (if authorized).
 In this case, the Server simply acts as an MQTT broker.
-The generic subscription is not authorized at the Server if the Client was not successfully registered.
+The generic subscription is not allowed at the Server if the Client was not successfully registered.

 **Arguments:**

 1. `topics` (_String_ | _String[]_): The topic(s) to subscribe to.
 2. `options` (_Object_): Option to subscribe with, including the property `qos` which is a Qos level of the subscription. `qos` is 0 by default.
-3. `callback` (_Function_): `function (err, granted)` callback will be called on suback, where `err` is a subscrtiption error and `granted` is an array of objects formatted in `{ topic, qos }`
+3. `callback` (_Function_): `function (err, granted) {}`, will be called on suback, where `err` is a subscrtiption error and `granted` is an array of objects formatted in `{ topic, qos }`.
+An error occurs if client is disconnecting.

 **Returns:**